MMTLukas/ma-scalable-web/README.md

 ```shell
 rspec
 ```
-This should give you a overview of serveral specs testing the services.
+This should give you an overview of serveral specs testing the services.

 ## Item Tracking System